 Real Life Research On Fake Vitamins

 What are the real life ramifications of these synthetic vitamins?
-There are a lot of studies that have a common theme and that is that synthetic vitamins don’t behave in the body like the real ones do.
+There are a lot of studies that have a common theme: synthetic vitamins don’t behave in the body like the real ones do.
 Their actions are either incomplete or harmful.
 Here are some studies you should be aware of:

-- The 1994 New England Journal of Medicine contains a study were 30,000 Finnish subjects were given beta carotene (which the body turns into vitamin A, a vitamin valuable for DNA synthesis and protecting the cells from harmful free radicals) to show the value of antioxidant vitamins.
-In this study, the subjects who received the synthetic beta carotene were actually 8 times more likely to suffer fatal heart attacks and strokes than those who didn’t.
+- The 1994 New England Journal of Medicine published a study where 30,000 Finnish smokers were given beta carotene to show the value of antioxidant vitamins.
+(The body turns beta carotene into vitamin A, which is valuable for DNA synthesis and protecting the cells from harmful free radicals.)
+The researched showed the subjects who received the synthetic beta carotene were actually 8 times more likely to suffer fatal heart attacks and strokes than those who didn’t.

 - In that same study, people taking the fake beta carotene also suffered significant increases in cancer.
 Lung cancer alone increased by 18%.
 The study was actually stopped because of the dangers to the people in it.
 What’s ironic is that synthetic beta carotene which, along with vitamin A, is a powerful antioxidant, is stabilized in refined vegetable oils which are oxidized trans fatty acids, the very things that antioxidants are meant to protect against!

-- Two years later, another study was published in the Lancet showing that synthetic beta carotene actually blocked the antioxidant activity of all the other naturally occurring carotenoids in the diet.
-So the naturally occurring vitamins in the food were blocked by one fake synthetic vitamin.
+- Two years later, another study in The Lancet showing that synthetic beta carotene actually blocked the antioxidant activity of all the other naturally occurring carotenoids in the diet.

 - In one study done in pigs, vitamin B rendered every subject sterile.
 (Dr Barnett Sure, Journ Natr 1939)